 The idiom’s meaning

 Stop wasting time!
 Greek noblemen would ask their servants to rub mint leaves onto the dining table to give it a refreshing scent.
-An easy and pleasant task, in comparison to other housekeeping chores, it was associated with laziness.
+An easy and pleasant task, in comparison to other housekeeping chores and associated with laziness.
 Especially, when some servants took their time completing it.

 Why did you choose this idiom?
 I like the concept of calling somebody out when they are either inefficient on purpose (taking their time) or picky, always choosing nice and easy tasks.
 This can become a real problem, especially when being part of a team.